daniel-rudrich/Py-Stream/README.md

 # Linux Stream Deck Application

 This is an application for the Elgato Stream Deck which functionalities should be comparable to the officially provided Software of Elgato.
-The key difference is: this software is working under Linux and is fully open-source!
+The key difference is: this software is working under Linux and is fully open-source.
 Furthermore the GUI is provided via a one-page website which means the stream deck is configurable from other devices in the same network which the stream deck is not directly connected to via USB.
-The GUI communicates with the backend via a REST API, so if you don't like it feel free to build a new one using the REST API!
+The GUI communicates with the backend via a REST API, so if you don't like it feel free to build a new one using the REST API.

-All the communication to the stream deck is done with the [Python Elgato Stream Deck Library](https://github.com/abcminiuser/python-elgato-streamdeck)!
+All the communication to the stream deck is done with the [Python Elgato Stream Deck Library](https://github.com/abcminiuser/python-elgato-streamdeck).

 -----------------------------------------------------------------------------
 ## Installation